john-cd/rust_howto/bk/later/categories/rendering/2d_raster_graphics.md

 ## See Also

 [Are we Game yet?
-2D Rendering][are we game yet?
-2d rendering]: Sprites, vectors, splines, hex grids and more
+2D Rendering][are-we-game-yet?-2d-rendering~website]: Sprites, vectors, splines, hex grids and more

-[are we game yet?
-2d rendering]: https://arewegameyet.rs/ecosystem/2drendering
 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}